 The Northern Film School is one of the best known film and television schools in the UK, making innovative and award winning films for over 25 years.
 Learning the arts of storytelling, cinematography and creativity under the guidance of industry professionals makes our graduates the filmmakers of the future.

 - Teaching staff with international film and TV credits.

 - Specialised teaching in Producing, Directing, Screenwriting, Production Design, Cinematography, Sound, Editing and Animation.

 - State of the art camera and lighting, sound, editing and post equipment.

 - Industry standard studios, post-production suites, and production offices.

 - Courses informed by film theory and criticism.

 With its roots originating in the late 1970s in the Leeds Polytechnic Film Unit, the Northern School of Film and Television came into being in January 1990.
-Eventually simplifying its name to the Northern Film School and residing within the School of Film, Music and Performing Arts at Leeds Beckett University, the Northern Film School offers filmmaking awards at BA (Hons), MA and PhD levels, attracting students from around the world.
+Eventually simplifying its name to the Northern Film School and residing within the Leeds School of Arts at Leeds Beckett University, the Northern Film School offers filmmaking awards at BA (Hons), MA and PhD levels, attracting students from around the world.

 Since its founding more than 40 years ago, many of the alumni of the Northern Film School have gone on to win major awards, including BAFTAs and Oscars, for their work in television and film.
 In 2014, the Northern Film School was recognised by the Hollywood Reporter, the leading American entertainment trade publication, as one of five film schools to watch in the world.